corrode/corrode.github.io/content/blog/simple/index.md

 >
 > -- [Fernando Hurtado Cardenas](https://fhur.me/posts/2024/thats-not-an-abstraction)

-Abstractions cause complexity and complexity has a very real cost.
+Abstractions cause complexity, and complexity has a very real cost.
-At some point, complexity will slow you down because they cause cognitive load.
+At some point, complexity will slow you down because it causes cognitive load.
 And cognitive load matters a lot.

 The people who are starting with Rust are often overwhelmed by the complexity of the language.
 Try to keep that in mind as you get more proficient with Rust.
-If you fail to do that, you might alienate the team members who are not as experienced as you are and they might give up on the project or Rust altogether.
+If you fail to do that, you might alienate team members who are not as experienced as you, and they might give up on the project or Rust altogether.

 Furthermore, if you leave the company and leave behind a complex codebase, the team will have a hard time maintaining it and onboarding new team members.
 The biggest holdup is [how quickly people will be able to get up to speed with Rust](/blog/flattening-rusts-learning-curve).